 Capital of an European country

-Rio de Janeiro is the only city outside Europe that at one point in history was also the capital of an European country.
+One of the facts about Rio de Janeiro most visitors of the city (click link to get to our guide for first time visitors in Rio) don’t know, is that Rio is the only city ever outside Europe that at one point in history was also the capital of an European country.
 In 1808 the Portuguese royal family decided to flee from Portugal when Napoleon was about to take over Portugal’s capital Lisbon.
 Their fleet, protected by the English, headed to Rio de Janeiro, capital of their Brazilian colony, where the Portuguese royals would stay for 13 years.
 In that period Rio became for 7 years the capital of the whole Portuguese empire and thus the de facto capital of Portugal as well.

 Capital of Brazil